-On May 12-13, 2018, AARMS hosted a camp for Girl Guides from New Brunswick and Prince Edward Island at the University of New Brunswick’s Fredericton campus.
-The goal of the camp was to expose girls aged 9-17 to the Mathematical Sciences research undertaken at Atlantic Canadian universities such as UNB, as well as to cause them to consider pursuing careers in STEM (Science-Technology-Engineering-Mathematics).
+On May 12-13, 2018, AARMS hosted a camp for over 500 Girl Guides from New Brunswick and Prince Edward Island at the University of New Brunswick’s Fredericton campus.
+The goal of the camp was to expose girls aged 9-17 to the Mathematical Sciences research undertaken at Atlantic Canadian universities such as UNB, as well as to inspire them to consider pursuing careers in STEM (Science-Technology-Engineering-Mathematics).

 The camp was featured in the Daily Gleaner and Telegraph-Journal newspapers, in the Journal-Pioneer, and on Rogers TV.
-Next year, the camp will move to Dalhousie University.
-Here is a synopsis of the event in tweets:
+The sponsors and partners of the event included the Cyberlaunch Academy, Engineers and Geoscientists of New Brunswick, Let’s Talk Science, NSERC, the Osco Construction Group, the Quartermain Earth Science Centre, UNB, and Worlds UNBound.
+Next spring, the camp will move to Dalhousie University.